Nadeko-C/YourLife-DS/README.md

 # YourLife-DS
-Just a repo for all the info
+Just a repo for all the info.